 Feeling drained and can’t understand why?
-Sometimes you might be sleeping enough, exercising enough, eating healthily, and still feel fatigued.
+Sometimes you might be sleeping enough, exercising enough, eating healthily, and still feel tired.
 One possible reason could be your hormones.

 Your thyroid gland produces a range of hormones that help control your metabolism.
 If your thyroid is underactive, your metabolism starts slowing down, causing you to feel tired.